lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 Just at this point, a global bank invited me to do the last round of the interview.
 I hope this time I can make it.
 I probably approached the recruiters for 5 times at the latest half a year.
 Every time I approached for a week.
 The first few times is about machine learning job.
 The recent times are about full stack engineer position.
 I hope I can be less anxious in the next job and do more rest in the weekend instead of being burnt out time by time.
 And I hope I can collaborate better and have more tolerance to the unperfectness.

 One of my problems is that I am saying things again and again.
-It means I really should write some new things instead of staying in my comfortable zones.
+It means I really should write out some new things instead of staying in my comfortable zones.
 But in my point, actually, I do it differently this time.
 Instead of letting Grammarly fix my grammar errors automatically, I am fixing it manually.

 Whatever, best wishes to you in 2024, my friends who speaks Chinese, English and Japanese.
 Without knowing a bit of native language of the rest 4 billion people in this world, I have no dare to say they are my friends.